Uruguay 6 2 Uzbekistan | 2 ties

 Choose Uzbekistan

 Opt for Uzbekistan if you crave an unparalleled journey through ancient Silk Road history and vibrant Islamic architecture.
 Wander through the mosaic-laden madrasahs of Samarkand, explore the bustling bazaars of Bukhara, or uncover the desert fortresses of Khiva.
-This destination is ideal for adventurous, budget-conscious travelers keen on deep cultural immersion and breathtaking historical sites, offering a truly unique experience for around $35-80 daily.
+This destination is ideal for adventurous, budget-conscious travelers keen on deep cultural immersion and breathtaking historical sites, offering a unique experience for around $35-80 daily.

 📊 Visual Scorecard